nkmrshn/share_sortable/README.markdown

 Share Sortable
 ==============

-This is an example application to share [jQuery Sortable](http://jqueryui.com/demos/sortable/) with [em-websocet](https://github.com/igrigorik/em-websocket).
+This is an example application to share [jQuery Sortable](http://jqueryui.com/demos/sortable/) by using [em-websocet](https://github.com/igrigorik/em-websocket).

 Installation
 ------------